4 Local Vietnamese Dogs That You May Like

 Bac Ha dogs originate from the Northwest mountains, in the territory of Lao Cai province, Vietnam.
 The locals also call it the Vietnamese poodle.
 These dogs often guard houses or work as hunting ones for the H’Mong people, becoming lovely friends when traveling in the forest.

-Currently, one Bac Ha dog ranges from 600,000 VND to 2,000,000 VND depending on age, feather color, and shape.
+One Bac Ha dog costs 600,000 VND to 2,000,000 VND, depending on age, feather color, and shape.

 Jasmine dog